Print

 Abuja experiences what is known as a tropical wet and dry climate, with a humid rainy season distinct from its dry season.
 Along with the tropical temperatures, expats report that the people are equally warm and friendly.

-Of course, it’s important to maintain some perspective and to realise that expat life in Nigeria’s capital can be challenging, and one of extreme and unbalanced privilege.
-Given all the pros and cons of living in Abuja, with an open mind, it’s possible to work hard and live comfortably in this West African capital.
+It's important to maintain some perspective and to realise that expat life in Nigeria’s capital can be challenging and one of extreme and unbalanced privilege.
+Given all the pros and cons of moving to Abuja, with an open mind, it’s possible to work hard and live comfortably in this West African capital.

 Cost of living in Abuja